molomby/mol-backup-manager/README.md

 1. Install the prerequisites
 2. Get the code
-3. Setup a S3 bucket and IAM credentials (or equivilant)
+3. Setup a S3 bucket and IAM credentials (or equivalent)
 4. Create your config.yaml
 5. Test everything runs as it should
 6. Schedule the script to run (in Cron or Windows Task Scheduler)